 The cause of MS is not known, but theories include that it is an autoimmune disease; that it is caused by genetic or environmental factors (it is more common the further away from the equator you live); and that it is caused by a virus.

 There is currently no known cure for MS although there are treatment options.
-MS affects different people in different ways, and treatment often involves symptom management.
+MS affects different people in different ways, and treatment often involves managing symptoms.

 Types of MS